 Destination STEM Online

-Topics that will be covered within the program include:
+Topics that will be covered within the program sessions may include:

 - Civil Engineering

 Online workshops will be held from 10:30 AM–12:00 AM starting August 10.
 Each workshop is led by two of our instructors who will explore the scientific theory behind each activity, all while promoting student engagement and fun.

 Activities where we suggest parental supervision will be outlined in activity sheets.

 Sessions are limited to 20 students per week.

 Open to students in Grades 6–8 in the 2020-2021 academic year.